EathanAtki-es/jira-improvement-suggestions/README.md

 ### Why a “Failed” Status Improves the Workflow

-- **Enhanced Tracking and Documentation**: The **"Failed"** status provides a holding area where issues can be documented, and root causes can be analyzed.
+- **Enhanced Tracking and Documentation**: The **"Failed"** status provides a holding area where issues can be documented, and root causes can be analysed.
 This also helps with process improvement by making failure data available for review.
 - **Reduced Ambiguity**: A dedicated **"Failed"** status eliminates any confusion about the feature’s current state and makes it clear that a feature is not in active development but awaiting rework due to QA feedback.
 - **Efficient Transition and Accountability**: Moving from **"Failed"** to **"In Progress"** makes it easy to see which tasks are currently being reworked, and it clarifies developer responsibility for handling QA-related issues.